The House of Fear (1939 film)

-The House of Fear is a 1939 American mystery film directed by Joe May and starring William Gargan, Irene Hervey and Dorothy Arnold.
+The House of Fear is a 1939 American horror mystery film directed by Joe May and starring William Gargan, Irene Hervey and Dorothy Arnold.

 Originally set for a filming schedule of 10 days and $10,000, the film went over budget and over schedule.
 On its release, it received positive reviews from Variety, The Hollywood Reporter and The New York Daily News.

 Plot

 After an actor is killed during the middle of a play the theatre is closed.
 A year later a young producer re-assembles the cast and re-opens the theatre, intending to the stage the same play performed on the night of the murder.

 Production

 The House of Fear began production on March 16, 1939, with a budget just over $100,000.
 The film entered production under the title Backstage Phantom, the title of the source novel by Wadsworth Camp the film was adapted from and was based on the story and play "The Last Warning" by Thomas F. Fallon.
 The film was part of the Crime Club mystery series.
 11 films were made in the series between 1937 and 1939.
 The film was a remake of The Last Warning, directed by Paul Leni.

 Director Joe May had previously worked in the German film industry and while working on The House of Fear he had not mastered English.
 Difficulties arose on set with the crew working until 10pm and the film going over its original 15 day schedule.
 The film was completed on April 6 and was $8,000 over-budget.

 Charles Previn received credits as the film's music director, but except for music heard during the opening and closing credits there is no music in the film.